JohannisK/CloudContractsWorkshop/README.md

 **Task 1.4** Per default the build task looks for contracts in a test resource folder named `contracts`.
 Create this folder.
 > The full path from the projecet root should be numbers-service -> src -> test -> resources -> contracts

-**Task 1.5** Create a groovy contract in the numbers-service module for the prime numbers call in the test resources contracts folder named `returnPrimesFrom1to10.groovy`
+**Task 1.5** Create a Groovy contract in the numbers-service module for the prime numbers call in the test resources contracts folder named `returnPrimesFrom1to10.groovy`

 	package contracts;